pyuzi/uzi/README.md

 - Fast: minus the cost of an additional stack frame, `xdi` resolves dependencies nearly as efficiently as resolving them by hand.
 - Async support: `xdi` will `await` for you.
-- Many Providers to choose from.
+- Lots Providers to choose from.

 ## Why use dependency injection?